zero-one-group/geni/README.md

 lein new geni <project-name>
 ```

+`cd` into the project directory and do `lein run`.
+The templated app runs a Spark ML example, and then steps into a Clojure REPL-y with an `.nrepl-port` file.

 ### Geni REPL Uberjar

 Download the latest Geni REPL uberjar from the [release](https://github.com/zero-one-group/geni/releases) page.
 Run the uberjar as follows: